dchigarev/modin_perf_examples/docs/_posts/2024-06-27-dynamic-partitioning.md

 ## Using Dynamic Partitioning in Modin

-You don’t need to set any environment variables to activate this approach.
-Simply update to Modin 0.30.0, and your scripts for wide Dataframes will benefit from improved performance.
+You don't need to set any configuration variables to enable this approach.
+Simply update to Modin 0.30.0 or higher.

 ## Perfomance result